lqkhanh-it/youtube-sharing/README.md

 _Common issues that may arise during setup and their potential solutions._

 - In case not found variables, change file's name `.env.example` to `.env`
+- To setup test, you must use `.env.test` and using certs in folder ./keys